Isaiah 12 – Words from a Worshipper

 From the wells of salvation.

 a.
 You will draw water from the wells of salvation: Jesus promised us whoever drinks of the water that I shall give him will never thirst.
 But the water that I shall give him will become in him a fountain of water springing up into everlasting life.
-(John 4:14) We can come to Jesus and draw water from the wells of salvation!
+(John 4:14) We can come to Jesus and draw water from the wells of salvation.

 ii.
-The LORD’s resource is not limited.
+The Lord’s resource is not limited.
 There is not one well of salvation.
 There are many wells of salvation.
 This doesn’t mean that there are many ways to be saved.
-All of the wells draw forth from the same reservoir of salvation, Jesus Christ.
+All of the wells draw from the same reservoir of salvation, Jesus Christ.
 But many wells can bring water from the same water table.

 c.
-Therefore with joy: Because it is all of the LORD, we draw from the wells of salvation with joy.
-There should be no somber faces at the LORD’s well of salvation.
-We draw water with joy!
+Therefore with joy: Because it is all of the Lord, we draw from the wells of salvation with joy.
+There should be no somber faces at the Lord’s well of salvation.
+We draw water with joy.

 i.
 “Joy is the just man’s portion, and Christ is the never-failing fountain whence by a lively faith he may infallibly fetch it.”
 (Trapp)

 ii.
 “Be of good courage, you very, very timid ones, and alter your tone.
 Try to put a ‘Selah’ into your life, as David often did in his Psalms.
 Frequently, he put in a ‘Selah,’ and then he changed the key directly.
 In like manner, change the key of your singing; you are a great deal too low.
-Let the harp-strings be screwed up a bit, and let us have no more of these fiat, mournful notes.
+Let the harp-strings be screwed up a bit, and let us have no more of these flat, mournful notes.
 Give us some other key, please, and begin to say, with the prophet Isaiah, ‘O Lord, I will praise thee: though thou wast angry with me, thine anger is turned away, and thou comfortedst me.
 Behold, God is my salvation, I will trust, and not be afraid.’”
 (Spurgeon)

 B. The worshipper declares the greatness of God to everyone.